Hyaluronic acid: Medical uses

 Hyaluronic acid has been FDA-approved to treat osteoarthritis of the knee via intra-articular injection.
 A 2012 review showed that the quality of studies supporting this use was mostly poor, with a general absence of significant benefits, and that intra-articular injection of HA could possibly cause adverse effects.
 A 2020 meta-analysis found that intra-articular injection of high molecular weight HA improved both pain and function in people with knee osteoarthritis.

-Hyaluronic acid has been used in various formulations to create artificial tears to treat dry eye.
+Hyaluronic acid has been used to treat dry eye.
 Hyaluronic acid is a common ingredient in skin care products.
 Hyaluronic acid is used as a dermal filler in cosmetic surgery.
 It is typically injected using either a classic sharp hypodermic needle or a micro-cannula.
 Some studies have suggested that the use of micro-cannulas can significantly reduce vessel embolisms during injections.
-Currently, hyaluronic acid is used frequently as a soft tissue filler due to its bio-compatibility and possible reversibility using Hyaluronidase Complications include the severing of nerves and microvessels, pain, and bruising.
+Currently, hyaluronic acid is used as a soft tissue filler due to its bio-compatibility and possible reversibility using hyaluronidase.
+Complications include the severing of nerves and microvessels, pain, and bruising.
 Some side effects can also appear by way of erythema, itching, and vascular occlusion; vascular occlusion is the most worrisome side effect due to the possibility of skin necrosis, or even blindness in a patient.
 In some cases, hyaluronic acid fillers can result in a granulomatous foreign body reaction.

+Hyaluronic acid is used to displace tissues away from tissues which are going to be subjected to radiation, for instance in one treatment option for some prostate cancers.